For 13 years, I lived in a gym.

 Our beginner classes, where new people would go for the first time, was always full—and that’s exactly how we wanted it.
 When a brand new prospect comes in, it provides us with the opportunity to train them right out of the gate, and avoid any feeling of entitlement to a bag all their own.

 Another big pain point for some at the studio was the music.
 Listen, when you have 100 people in a class from all walks of life you CAN’T please everyone’s musical taste.
 Some are going to love the tunes, some are going to hate it.

-We saw the challenge of satisfying everyone early on, and put means in place (i.e. training them!) to avoid even a chance of a music debate.
-For example, we created the playlist and the coaches had to use these playlist and couldn’t bring their own.
-We also explained that the music is based on it’s intensity, it’s beat, NOT how good the song is to dance to.
-And we talked about how if you’re truly going “all out”, you don’t have time to sing alone.
+We saw the challenge of satisfying everyone early on, and put in place the means (i.e. training them!) to avoid even a chance of a music debate.
+For example, we created the playlist and the coaches had to use these playlists and couldn’t bring their own.
+We also explained that the music is based on its intensity, its beat, NOT how good the song is to dance to.
+And we talked about how if you’re truly going all out, you don’t have time to sing along.
 And finally, we had numerous “NO WHINING” signs displayed 🙂

 A few more “real world” examples of managing expectations and training your clients: